Frederator Networks: The Leaderboard Network

 The Leaderboard Network is a YouTube multi-channel network that focuses exclusively on video games and gaming.
 Its main YouTube channel, The Leaderboard, launched in April 2015 and as of 2017 has over 550,000 subscribers with over 90 million views.

 Cinematica

 The Cinematica Network is a YouTube multi-channel network that focuses exclusively on TV and movies.
-Its main YouTube channel, Cinematica, launched in August 2015 and to date has over 22,000 subscribers with over 1.5 million views.
+Its main YouTube channel, Cinematica, was created in August 2015.
+Subsequently, Ethan Schulteis was appointed to lead the channel, which now boasts over 300,000 subscribers and 75 million views.

 Átomo Network

 In February 2016, Frederator Networks partnered with Ánima Estudios to launch the Átomo Network, a multi-channel network exclusively for Spanish speaking YouTube animation channels.